-Visitor's Center Loop Trail, for instance, offers a leisurely stroll with views of Duke's Creek and rare Florida Torreya trees.
-The trail offer offers picnic tables and adult swings for relaxing.
+Visitor's Center Loop Trail, for instance, offers a stroll with views of Duke's Creek and rare Florida Torreya trees.
+The trail has picnic tables and adult swings for relaxing.
 Ash Creek Trail, on the other hand, is much more rugged and provides hikers with incredible scenery, including the creek and the surrounding forest.
-One of the favorite trails, though is Martin's Mine Trail where you'll encounter an abandoned gold mine shaft that has become a very unique habitat and hot spot for local bats.
+One of the favorite trails is Martin's Mine Trail where you'll encounter an abandoned gold mine shaft that has become a unique habitat for local bats.

 Smithgall Woods State Park offers a wide range of educational opportunities throughout the year for locals and vacationers to enjoy.
 It's easy to check the park's calendar or contact the visitor's center to learn which activities will be occurring while you're in the Helen area.
 Depending on the month or season, you might enjoy wildflower hunts, bird watching, children's events, information and events related to the gold rush and earlier settlers, and more.

 Hardman Farm is a satellite site of Smithgall Woods.
-Like many other Helen Georgia attractions, the 162 acre farm is a well-preserved historical site, offering a sense of rich culture and intrigue.
-The farmhouse was constructed in 1870, and was donated to the state of Georgia in 1999.
+Like many other Helen, Georgia attractions, the 162-acre farm is a well-preserved historical site, offering a sense of rich culture and intrigue.
+The farmhouse was constructed in 1870 and donated to the state of Georgia in 1999.
 The area contains a well-known Nacoochee Indian Mound.
-Smithgall Woods offers tours of the 19th century working farm on Sundays from 1PM-4PM.
+Smithgall Woods offers tours of this 19th century working farm.

 Throughout recent years, geocaching has grown in popularity, and the Georgia State Parks system - including Smithgall Woods - welcome and encourage the activity as a means of making the in-park experience even more enjoyable.
-In geocaching, a small capsule (or cache) containing a token is placed at a specific set of GPS coordinates.
-The coordinates are posted on a geocaching website, and hunters can set out to search for the treasure within a certain locale (i.e.: Smithgall Woods).
+In geocaching, a small capsule (or cache) containing a token gets placed at a specific set of GPS coordinates.
+The coordinates get posted on a geocaching website, and hunters can set out to search for the treasure within a particular area (i.e., Smithgall Woods).
 Once found, the discoverer may take the token and replace it with one of their own for the next hunter to find.
-All you need is a working GPS system or a smartphone.
+All one needs is a working GPS or a smartphone.
 There are even geocaching apps available for added convenience.

 When to Visit & Getting There

-If you are planning to visit any of the Helen GA attractions, now is an excellent time to do so.
-You can hike, bike and fish without the worries of being rained out or having to deal with the heat.
-The calm weather keeps the temperatures comfortable during daytime hours, giving you plenty of time to enjoy all that the Smithgall Woods area has to offer.
+If you are planning to visit any of the Helen, Georgia attractions, Fall is an excellent time.
+You can hike, bike, and fish without the worries of being rained out or having to deal with the heat.
+The temperatures are comfortable during daytime hours, giving you plenty of time to enjoy all that the Smithgall Woods area has to offer.

 Share Your Thoughts Below

-Have you visited some of the popular Helen Georga attractions within Smithgall Woods State Park?
+Have you visited some of the popular Helen, Georgia attractions within Smithgall Woods State Park?
 Feel free to share any tips or advice to future vacationers in the comments section.